 For the most part, your laptop’s webcam should be fine.
 But depending on the lighting conditions of your home office, it will only take you so far.
 Personally, I need to put on multiple lights in my office so I won’t look like a sunken-eyed ghoul (more so than usual, at least).

 A good webcam in your home office can do you a world of good by helping you capture clearer video with a greater air of professionalism.
 The Logitech Pro Stream C922 webcam can stream full HD 1080p video at 30fps and 720p at a smooth 60 fps.
 It also comes with autofocus and light correction features to help you broadcast crisp footage that doesn’t look like it was filmed with a mid-2000s camera phone.

-It has been optimised for Twitch and YouTube, making it good choice if you want to partake in some after-work streaming.
+It has been optimized for Twitch and YouTube, making it a good choice if you want to partake in some after-work streaming.
 The Logitech C922 webcam also has two in-built microphones, which is handy if you don’t have a dedicated microphone already.